Mercerenies/a-turtles-troll/README.md

 * Tenth version hype!
 I'd like to thank my friends for dealing with my shenanigans through *ten* versions of this thing.
 Love you guys <3
 * Weeping Angel arm pose is fixed now.
+* Armor stands can be crafted into jungle wood slabs now

 ### Version 1.9